Doc Cramer: Career

-He was not known as a power-hitter, and liked to tell people about the time he was walked so the opposing pitcher could pitch to Hank Greenberg.
+He was not known as a power-hitter and liked to tell people about the time he was walked so the opposing pitcher could pitch to Hank Greenberg.
 On September 30, 1945, in St. Louis, the Tigers had men on second and third in the 9th, down 3–2.
 Cramer was walked to load the bases and set up a force play, but Greenberg followed with a grand slam that won the pennant for the Tigers.
 Interviewed by Donald Honig in the 1970s, Cramer told of how he would tease Greenberg: "So anywhere I go and Hank is there, I always say, 'You know, once they walked me to get to Hank Greenberg' — and never tell 'em what happened, and then Hank always jumps up and says, 'Hey, tell 'em what happened.'
 But I never do; I just leave it at that."

-In his 20-season career, Cramer batted .296 with 2705 hits, 1357 runs, 37 home runs, 842 RBI, 396 doubles, 109 triples, 62 stolen bases and a .340 on-base percentage in 2239 games.
+In his 20-season career, Cramer batted .296 with 2,705 hits, 1357 runs, 37 home runs, 842 RBI, 396 doubles, 109 triples, 62 stolen bases and a .340 on-base percentage in 2239 games.
 Defensively, he compiled a career .979 fielding percentage.
 By team, he batted .308 for the Athletics, .302 for the Red Sox, .282 for the Tigers and .273 for the Senators.
 He rarely struck out, leading the AL four times in at strikeouts-per-at-bats and finishing in the top four five other seasons.
-His 2031 games in center field placed him behind only Tris Speaker (2690) and Ty Cobb (2194) in major league history.
-His 2705 hits are the most of any player retired before 1975 who has not been elected to the Baseball Hall of Fame.
+His 2,031 games in center field placed him behind only Tris Speaker (2690) and Ty Cobb (2194) in major league history.
+His 2,705 hits (23rd in MLB history when he retired) are the most of any player retired before 1975 who has not been elected to the Baseball Hall of Fame.
+No player had more hits than Cramer had during his playing years (Mel Ott ranked second with 2,667), and he was sixth in hits for all players who played in the second quarter of the 20th century (1925-1950); he is the only one of the top fourteen to not be in the Hall of Fame.

+Cramer compiled two 6-hit games and five 5-hit games in his MLB career.

+Post career

 As White Sox batting coach from 1951 to 1953, he tutored the young second baseman Nellie Fox, who often credited Cramer with making him a major league hitter.

 Cramer had worked as a carpenter before entering the major leagues, and continued to work as a carpenter during the off-seasons of his playing career.
 After leaving baseball, he resumed working full time as a carpenter and home builder.

+Personal life and death

 He died in the Manahawkin section of Stafford Township, New Jersey, at 85 years of age, where a street, Doc Cramer Boulevard, is named in his honor.
 A youth baseball tournament, the Doc Cramer Invitational Baseball Tournament, used to be held in Manahawkin every July.